Sunday, September 29, 2024

 Once all the corn tortillas are filled, rolled and tucked into the 9X13 pan, the entire collection gets 1 cup of enchilada sauce spread over the top with a final layer of pepper jack cheese.

-Cover with foil and bake at 400 for 30 minutes.
+Bake at 400 for 30 minutes.

 Serve hot with salad and fresh fruit.